-If you would like to view a copy of our Equal Opportunities Statement you can download it here.
+A copy of our Equal Opportunities Statement is available here.

 Kings Chambers fully complies with the obligations to monitor and publish Equality & Diversity Data as stipulated by Rule rC110 of the Bar Standards Board Handbook.

-All members, pupils and staff have been given the opportunity to provide their Diversity Data via an online survey between 9 April 2019 and 30 April 2019.
-As this is an entirely voluntary process individuals were free to provide all, some or none of their Diversity Data.
+All members, pupils and staff have been given the opportunity to provide their Diversity Data via an online survey between 24 February 2022 and 18 March 2022.
+As this is an entirely voluntary process, individuals were free to provide all, some or none of their Diversity Data.

 Enquiries regarding the Diversity Data or our approach to equality and diversity should be made to the Chambers Compliance Officer in the first instance via firstname.lastname@example.org